Ontario’s housing supply progress

 - protecting groundwater in the City of Guelph to support safe drinking water for the community

-Hiring 12 new adjudicators in 2019, for what is now called the Ontario Land Tribunal (OLT), has helped reduce the backlog of Ontario Municipal Board cases by more than two-thirds, from 1,200 cases in June 2019 to about 380 in early March 2022.
+Hiring 12 new adjudicators, for what is now called the Ontario Land Tribunal (OLT), has helped reduce the backlog of Ontario Municipal Board legacy cases by more than 70%, from 1,200 cases in June 2019 to about 350 in September 2022.

-Chart 3: Hiring 12 new land use planning appeal tribunal adjudicators have reduced case backlogs
+Chart 3: Hiring 12 new land use planning appeal tribunal adjudicators has reduced Ontario Municipal Board legacy case backlogs

-Embracing innovation in housing keeps Ontario’s eye firmly on the future, such as:
+Embracing innovation in housing keeps Ontario’s eye firmly on the future, for example, updating the Building Code to:

 We also developed guides on a variety of complex subjects to help homeowners and homebuyers understand diverse and creative housing options: